-If you or someone you know needs emergency medical attention, please dial 911.
+If you or someone you know needs emergency attention, please dial 911.

-Additional resources are available from the National Domestic Violence Hotline.
+Additional resources are available from the National Domestic Violence Hotline or by calling 800.799.SAFE (7233).

 Intimate Partner Violence and Firearms